 But, this method often comes at a serious cost, depending on where your business is located and what your needs may be.

 The average desktop technician generally commands an average salary around $50,000 per year.
 The primary role of this entry-level IT employee is to update and maintain hardware and software while handling small troubleshooting issues.

-IT managers are paid $80-130,000 per year to take responsibility for IT systems and ensure that they are aligned with the business strategy.
-These employees handle high-level tasks and ensure that the organization’s IT infrastructure is prepared for future growth and industry standards.
+IT managers are paid anywhere from $80-150,000 per year , depending on their seniority, to take responsibility for core business IT systems and ensure that they are aligned with your business strategy.
+A seasoned IT manager will handle high-level tasks and ensure that the organization’s IT infrastructure is prepared for future growth and industry standards, amongst many other tasks.

-The problem with most organizations is that they can only afford one IT manager to take care of all levels of IT operations in the office.
+Of course, the most common problem is that many businesses can only afford one IT manager to handle all levels of IT operations for the entire company.

-If you’re tasking your IT managers with desktop technician level troubleshooting on a day-to-day basis, you’re not getting the greatest benefit from your IT investment.
+If you’re tasking your IT managers or directors with desktop technician level troubleshooting on a day-to-day basis, you’re not getting the greatest benefit from your IT investment.

-If you're tasking your lone technician with more responsibility they can handle, you're likely in for some unpleasant surprises, especially when it comes to cybersecurity.
+If you're tasking your lone junior technician with more responsibility they can handle, you're likely in for some unpleasant surprises, especially when it comes to cybersecurity.

-Cons: High overhead costs.
+- Cons: High overhead costs.
 Usually understaffed for the number of employees.
 Higher level technicians are unable to concentrate on business strategy and are bogged down by day-to-day troubleshooting.
 Expertise in specific areas such as security is likely lacking.
 If there is a sole IT manager, sick days and holidays are a problem.